-An epidemic refers to the increased incidence of a disease which is limited by geography and time.
-During epidemics of an infectious disease, there is typically a steep rise in the number of cases in time, where the infection rate achieves higher values than regular sporadic infections.
-The infection rates at which epidemic spreading is achieved (the epidemic threshold) are various and differ according to the disease.
+An epidemic refers to the increased incidence of a disease which is limited geographically and in time.
+During epidemics of an infectious disease, there is typically a steep rise in the number of cases in time, where the contagion rate achieves higher values than regular sporadic contagions.
+The contagion rates at which epidemic spreading is achieved (the epidemic threshold) are various and differ according to the disease.
 For some diseases, the epidemic threshold value is not precisely known.
 The main criterion to determine whether or not there is an epidemic is the mutual epidemic connection between individual cases of the disease.
-The speed of the disease's spread in the population depends on the originator of the infection, the incubation period of the disease and the transmission paths.
-The most serious epidemics in terms of impact and burden on the population are those caused by person-to-person infection.
-The highest infection rate in the population is reached through airborne spreading, via droplets with contain the infectious agent that are released in the patient's vicinity when speaking, breathing, coughing and sneezing.
-Every infectious disease epidemic is an epidemic process composed of three basic elements: source of infection, transmission path and a vulnerable individual.
+The speed of the disease's spread in the population depends on the originator of the contagion, the incubation period of the disease and the transmission paths.
+The most serious epidemics in terms of impact and burden on the population are those caused by person-to-person contagion.
+The highest contagion rate in the population is reached through airborne spreading, via droplets with contain the infectious agent that are released in the patient's space when speaking, breathing, coughing and sneezing.
+Every infectious disease epidemic is an epidemic process composed of three basic elements: source of contagion, transmission path and a vulnerable individual.

-In connection with the ongoing pandemic of COVID-19 disease and the adopted measures to avert its direct impact on the health of the Czech population, it has been shown that the most important tools to influence the ongoing epidemic and stop its uncontrolled spread is to target these individual elements of the epidemic process.
-The source of infection can be isolated and treated, disrupting the transmission path and protecting the vulnerable individual, for instance through quarantine measures or vaccination, though in the latter case this is not yet available in relation to the COVID-19 pandemic.
+In connection to the ongoing pandemic of COVID-19 disease and the adopted measures to avert its direct impact on the health of the Czech population, it has been shown that the most important tools to influence the ongoing epidemic and stop its uncontrolled spread is to target these individual elements of the epidemic process.
+The source of infection can be isolated and treated, disrupting the transmission path and protecting the vulnerable individual, or instance through quarantine measures or vaccination, whereas the latter is not yet available in relation to the

+COVID-19 pandemic.